By LUKE CURTIS

 However, the team could not accomplish this feat without experiencing some stress and difficulties along the way.

 “I think that the team had some nerves in the beginning, but throughout match the team was really able to relax.
 We were very fresh the first matches, but playing a tough school like Campbell Hall was taxing.
-I think everyone was able to forget their fatigue and push through to bring home the win.” junior captain Emily Markus said.
+I think everyone was able to forget their fatigue and push through to bring home the win.” junior captain and number one doubles partner Emily Markus said.

 Coach John Kessler was pleased about how the current setup of the team garnered the fantastic victory.